-Figure 3.12: FourBarLinkage model, several steps into the simulation.
+Figure 3.13: FourBarLinkage model, several steps into the simulation.

 To model a four-bar in ArtiSynth presently requires adding compliance to the hinge joints.
-An example of this is defined by the demo program shown in Figure 3.12.
+An example of this is defined by the demo program artisynth.demos.tutorial.FourBarLinkage shown in Figure 3.13.
 The code for the build () method and a couple of supporting methods is given below: